Artillex-Studios/Documentation/Writerside/topics/Integrations.md

 * The list of supported plugins by each category.
 Next to the plugin name you can find the creator's username, so you figure out which exact plugin is supported.
 > Is any plugin missing?
 Please let us know by creating a feature request on our [github issue tracker](https://github.com/Artillex-Studios/Issues/issues)!
 (Note that we can only add plugins that have a public api)
+* Click on the category to open the list of supported plugins!

 ### Backpack {collapsible="true"}
 - ...